Wingki/Napatana_Lodge25_Website/README.md

 ---

-## How to Customize Your Website Content
+## How to Manage Website Content (Admin Panel)

-This guide will help you update the images and text on your website.
-All changes are made directly in the code files.
+This website includes a simple, password-protected admin panel to manage all its content directly in the browser.

+### 1. Accessing the Admin Panel

+-   Navigate to your website's URL and add `#admin` to the end (e.g., `your-website-url.com/#admin`).
+-   You can also click the "Admin" link in the website footer.
+-   You will be prompted to enter a password.
+The password is: `admin123`

+### 2. Using the Admin Panel

+-   Once logged in, you will see a navigation sidebar with all the editable sections of the website (About, Rooms, Dining, etc.).
+-   Click on a section to load its content into an editor form.
+-   Make any changes you need in the form fields.
+-   Click the "Save Changes" button at the bottom of the form.
+A confirmation message will appear.
+-   To see your changes live, click the "View Site" link at the top of the admin panel.

+**Important Note:** All changes are saved to your browser's **local storage**.
+This means the changes are only visible on the computer and browser you used to make them.
+It does not update the website for all visitors.
+Clearing your browser's data will reset the content to its original state.

-### 1. How to Change Images
+### 3. How to Change Images

 The images on the website are loaded from URLs.
 To use your own photos (e.g., from your computer or Facebook page), you need to first upload them to an image hosting service to get a public URL.